wbazant/markerAlignmentsPaper/paper.md

 A recent method aimed at solving this problem is EukDetect [@lind2021accurate], a tool based on read mapping which exploits the finding that using a specially prepared reference of sequences only typically present in eukaryotes can remove spuriously aligning bacterial reads.
 However, a possibility of an unknown eukaryote being present in the sample is not discussed in the original EukDetect publication.
 Only a small proportion of eukaryotic species has been named, let alone sequenced - the 1/23/2021 version of the EukDetect reference used in this publication contains sequences for 4023 taxa, and there are estimated a 2-3 million of just fungi [@hawksworth2017fungal].

 We use alignments of simulated reads to show that EukDetect is able to report approximately correct results when the sequenced material contains an unknown species or a non-reference strain of a species, but it is limited by its current approach to less confident alignments, specifically, its strategy to filter aligned reads on the MAPQ field, originally defined in the context of reference genomes like the human genome [@li2009sequence].
 We exhibit strengths and limitations of filtering on MAPQ, and provide an interpretation of this field in the context of metagenomics.

-Finally, we suggest how programs like EukDetect could improve their result reporting such that an appearance of a species that differ from available references can be correctly interpreted.
+We then explore an alternative way of building taxonomic profiles from read mapping results, based around match identity and reconciling multiple alignments per query, that incorporates information about novel eukaryotes.
+Finally, we present a workflow based around those ideas which we implemented for MicrobiomeDB [@oliveira2018microbiomedb], compare our results to other analyses of the same data, and present a number of examples to demonstrate the potential of this approach.

 \newpage